 Regular exercise is an excellent way to engage your brain in the management of chronic pain.
 Exercise activates pleasure-inducing endorphins in your brain that make you feel good.
 It also strengthens your musculature and strengthens your heart, but you need to be careful about the kind of exercise you do.

 Check with your doctor before beginning an exercise regimen.
 He or she may be able to recommend an alternative that won’t aggravate your condition.
 Try not to overdo it in the beginning, and stretch out thoroughly after you exercise.
+This will help you from setbacks in managing chronic pain.

 Weight management and eating a healthy, balanced diet can help you avoid physical problems that contribute to stress and pain.
 Try an anti-inflammatory diet, which removes toxins that cause inflammation and initiate pain responses in the body.